dimitarg/dimitarg.github.io/_posts/2025-01-01-joys-of-messaging.md

 ## Durability

-In a typical comms service, the name of the game is durability.
+In a typical comms service, the most important goal is durability.
 We cannot just shoot out emails into the ether and hope for the best, because that's just sloppy.
 We need to record the fact.
 When a request is made to send an emails, there should be two eventual outcomes:

 - The email does get sent, and that fact gets recorded in our system, for audit purposes and otherwise;
 - The attempt to send results in an error, and that fact gets recorded, for automated or manual retrial, audit purposes and others.

-Specifically, there should be no outcome where a request is made to our system to send a message, and that fact is forgotten - due to external system error, hardware fault or service shutdown in the midst of processing, or any other reason.
+Specifically, there should be no outcome where our system accepts a request to send a message, and that fact is forgotten - due to external system error, hardware fault or service shutdown in the midst of processing, or any other reason.

 ## The case for messaging middleware